-- provide CPD to support staff workload (through subject-specific CPD; managing staff workload Development Day sessions; access to exam board professional development courses, staff well-being training and outside speakers on mental health and anxiety); - provide opportunities to plan for workload 'hot-spots' and ensure that workload matches job descriptions, experience and skill including calendared meetings with many having a pre-published agenda so that staff can prepare in a timely manner; department-led assessment schedules to support marking (teachers); 3 data drops per year group each year; having optional after school intervention limited to 2-3 nights per week and finished by 4:15pm; having no demands for written lesson plans; having a coaching-style observation; - discourage 'all staff' and weekend emails in order to support staff workload (through the weekly staff and sports bulletin; IYS group emails); - support career development through both external and internal leadership programmes and apprenticeships (through the BEST Teaching School and SWA); - aim to improve communication (through the weekly staff and sports bulletin; 'minuted' staff and HoDS/KS5 Leader meetings); - put work/ life balance and staff well-being on the development day schedule, HoDs/KS5 leaders briefing agenda and as the first agenda item on SLT department link meetings; - create opportunities for staff to discuss concerns, and enable them to do so in a supportive environment where stress is not considered a weakness (including discussion with Line Managers; confidential conversations with our Mental Health First Aider; contact with any member of the well-being committee including the senior leader; exit interviews; return to work conversations); - promote school values and encourage a sense of staff connectedness (through regular staff events; staff gym sessions; charity quiz nights; coffee mornings; staff yoga; staff choir, secret friend initiative, SWA book club and more); - staff praise ('star of the week' published on the weekly bulletin; include staff praise on the SLT weekly meeting agenda; praise postcards; acknowledge great pedagogy during weekly HoDs/KS5 leaders briefings; half-termly staff praise during staff meetings and staff praise 'superstars' as an agenda item on SLT link department meetings); - provide access to appropriate support that meets the psychological and emotional needs of our staff (mental health staff first aider triage system; access to staff counselling and staff well-being newsletter with hyperlinks to well-being podcasts, healthy options and other initiatives); - ensure all staff understand their role and are equipped to carry it out effectively (explicit job descriptions and person specifications; appraisal; pre-published staff calendar of assessment, data and reporting, events);

-• provide new staff with a clear induction process and staff who are returning to work from maternity/paternity leave with a supportive return to work package.
+- provide CPD and coaching to support staff workload (through subject-specific CPD; managing staff workload Development Day sessions; access to exam board professional development courses, staff well-being training and outside speakers on mental health and anxiety, CUREE-trained coaches and mindfulness courses provided by BEST); - provide opportunities to plan for workload 'hot-spots' and ensure that workload matches job descriptions, experience and skill including calendared meetings with many having a pre-published agenda so that staff can prepare in a timely manner; department-led assessment schedules to support marking (teachers); 3 data drops per year group each year; having optional after school intervention limited to 2-3 nights per week and finished by 4:15pm; having no demands for written lesson plans; having a HoD-driven curriculum review (teachers); - discourage 'all staff' and weekend emails in order to support staff workload (through the weekly staff and sports bulletin; IYS group emails); - support career development through both external and internal leadership programmes and apprenticeships (through the BEST and SWA); - aim to improve communication through the weekly staff and sports bulletin; recorded online meetings; HoDs leadership task list (teachers). - put work/ life balance and staff well-being on the development day schedule, HoDs/KS5 leaders briefing agenda and as the first agenda item on SLT department link meetings; - create opportunities for staff to discuss concerns, and enable them to do so in a supportive environment where stress is not considered a weakness (including discussion with Line Managers; confidential conversations with our Mental Health First Aider; contact with any member of the well-being committee including the senior leader; exit interviews; return to work conversations); - promote school values and encourage a sense of staff connectedness (through regular staff events; staff gym sessions; charity quiz nights; coffee mornings; staff yoga; staff choir, secret friend initiative, SWA book club and more); - staff praise ('star of the week' published on the weekly bulletin; include staff praise on the SLT weekly meeting agenda; praise postcards; half-termly staff praise during staff meetings and staff praise 'superstars' as an agenda item on SLT link department meetings; collaborative classroom fortnight praise; google link for staff praise); - provide access to appropriate support that meets the psychological and emotional needs of our staff (mental health staff first aider triage system; access to staff counselling and staff well-being newsletter with hyperlinks to well-being podcasts, healthy options and other initiatives); - ensure all staff understand their role and are equipped to carry it out effectively (explicit job descriptions and person specifications; appraisal; pre-published staff calendar of assessment, data and reporting, events); - provide new staff with a clear induction process and staff who are returning to work from maternity/paternity leave with a supportive return to work package.